David Azofeifa

 Tags: CCM, Church, Music, Technology, Worship

 Worship is sacred space.
 It is time set apart to meet with God and let His presence renew and transform us.
-But little by little, it feels as though we have slipped into patterns that can make worship feel more like a production than a true encounter.
+But little by little, it feels as though we have slipped into patterns that make worship feel more like a production than a true encounter.

 There is something special about choosing a song not because it is new, but because it fits the moment God has given us.